a34729t/TriangulatorSwift/README.md

 # Triangulator (in Swift)

 This app demonstrates how to triangulate distance between iBeacons.
+I wrote it for a class I teach as part of Twitter's internal training program.

 ## Instructions